alyssaserrano/Group5-Drone-Network/README.md

 </div>

 ### Visualization
 The platform supports interactive visualization of the packet transmission process, as well as the flying trajectories of drones.
-Here, I would like to thank @superboySB (Zipeng Dai) for contributing to this feature!
+Here, I would like to thank @superboySB (Dr. Zipeng Dai) for contributing to this feature!

 <div align="center">
 <img src="https://github.com/Zihao-Felix-Zhou/UavNetSim-v1/blob/master/img/visualization.gif" width="900px">